Vietnam.vn - Nền tảng quảng bá Việt Nam

 Therefore, the Minister proposed that the EU support Vietnam and developing countries in adaptation through sharing experiences and good practices, coordinating policy development, trading mechanisms as well as carbon pricing.

-An EU initiative since 2022, the IPMF is held annually for foreign ministers of the EU and the Indo- Pacific countries to share experiences and assess the prospects for cooperation between the two sides.
-Priority areas of cooperation so far focus on inclusive and sustainable prosperity, green transition, ocean governance, partnerships and digital governance issues, connectivity, defence and security, and human security.
+An EU initiative since 2022, the IPMF is held annually for foreign ministers of EU and Indo- Pacific countries to share experiences and assess the prospects for cooperation between the two sides.
+Priority areas of cooperation so far focus on inclusive and sustainable prosperity, blue transition, ocean management, partnerships and digital governance issues, connectivity, defence and security, and human security.

-In December 2022, Vietnam and a group of international partners, including the UK, the European Union, France, Germany, the US, Italy, Canada, Japan, Norway and Denmark, launched the JETP.
-This is one of the most advanced financial mechanisms designed to channel money from wealthy economies to some developing countries, aiming to phase out fossil fuels.
-The partners have committed to providing Vietnam with $15.5 billion in support over 3-5 years.
+In December 2022, Vietnam and a group of international partners, including the UK, the European Union, France, Germany, the US, Italy, Canada, Japan, Norway and Denmark, adopted JETP.
+This is one of the most advanced financial mechanisms designed to transfer money from rich economies to some developing countries, aiming to eliminate fossil fuels.
+The partners have committed to providing $15.5 billion in support to Vietnam over 3-5 years.

 Vu Hoang